Gear4music

 Gear4music is a British online retailer of musical instruments and audio equipment, headquartered in York, England.
 It sells to amateur and professional musicians through multilingual e-commerce platforms and operates distribution centres in England, Germany, Spain, Sweden and Ireland.
 Its catalogue includes guitars, drums and percussion, pianos and keyboards, orchestral instruments, live sound and lighting, music production, DJ equipment, music software and home audio products.
+Alongside products from third party manufacturers, the company develops and sells instruments and equipment under its house range, by Gear4music, and a portfolio of other proprietary brands.
 Gear4music also owns AV.com, a specialist retail website for home audio and hi‑fi equipment, with a warehouse and showroom based in Bacup.